Tyrrrz/DiscordChatExporter/.docs/Using-the-CLI.md

 More info about .NET date
 formats [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).

-### Export channels from a specific guild (server)
+### Export channels from a specific server

-To export all channels in a specific guild, use the `exportguild` command and provide the guild ID through the `-g|--guild` option:
+To export all channels in a specific server, use the `exportguild` command and provide the server ID through the `-g|--guild` option:

 ```console
 dotnet DiscordChatExporter.Cli.dll exportguild -t "mfa.Ifrn" -g 21814